 Even small things can help bring some joy back into your day.
 I know that by coming to my support group meetings to help with my recovery, I have found wonderful people who share the same heartaches and struggles that I have had.
 It has truly been a gift to find a place where I feel safe to tell my sometimes awful and unbelievable stories.
 Finding gratitude in recovery can change your whole outlook.

-I have also learned through the process of finding gratitude and positivity in my life that I need to reflect and ask myself these four questions:
+Through the process of finding gratitude and positivity in my life, I have learned that I need to reflect and ask myself these four questions:

 Have you started to heal your own life?
 This is a hard one for me.
-Sometimes I feel like I have come so far in my recovery and then a fear creeps in and I start my what ifs and worrying about things that haven’t even happened yet.
-I guess like with our loved ones it is a day by day process with us too.
+Sometimes I feel like I have come so far in my recovery, and then fear creeps in.
+I start my what-ifs and worrying about things that haven’t even happened yet.
+I guess, like with our loved ones, it is a day-by-day process with us, too.

 Have you developed new self-care habits for yourself?
 It can be simple things like going for a walk, getting your nails done, or making sure you don’t miss meetings.
-Even when you are having a bad day!
+Do things for yourself even when you are having a bad day!

-Have you reengaged in activities that were once lost in the midst of the struggle with your addicted loved one?
-I used to avoid seeing friends that were not part of my intimate inner circle or going to parties because I didn’t want to admit to them what a mess my life was or have to answer questions about what my kids were up to.
-Now I own the mess and try to educate and share with my friends about addiction and what we have been going through.
+Have you reengaged in activities that had gotten lost in the midst of the struggle with your addicted loved one?
+I used to avoid seeing friends that were not part of my intimate inner circle or going to parties.
+I didn’t want to admit to them what a mess my life was, or have to answer questions about what my kids were up to.
+Now I own the mess!
+I try to educate and share with my friends about addiction and what we have been going through.

-Try to carve out time this week to reflect on the things that you may have taken for granted and be intentional about expressing your gratitude to your higher power, your family, coworkers and friends.
+Try to carve out time this week to reflect on the things that you may have taken for granted.
+Be intentional about expressing your gratitude to your higher power, your family, coworkers, and friends.